esumerfd/Robotics-SIXpack/README.md

 # Build

-The build step uses installs the packages and runs the arduino-cli compile to generate the image
+The build step installs the packages and runs the arduino-cli compile to generate the image

 * make build

 # Upload

-You will have work out the the serial port to upload to.
+You will have to work out the serial port to upload to.
 Once you have plugged it in, you should see it in this list

 * make usb